^

 What can LDRA static analysis find?

 Static analysis can be used to ensure MISRA compliance as code is developed, and automatically applied during unit, system, or integration test to ensure that compliance achieved at the outset is not compromised throughout the development processes associated with the software development life cycle.
-All versions of the MISRA rules are completely integrated into LDRA tools for efficient MISRA checking within a familiar embedded software development environment.
+All versions of the MISRA Rules are completely integrated into LDRA tools for efficient MISRA checking within a familiar embedded software development environment.

 LDRA static analysis tools locate and highlight areas of non-conformant code to aid documentation and modification.
-Extensive reports and graphical displays enhance understanding of the source code, facilitating improvements in testability, understandability, and maintainability in line with MISRA rules.
+Extensive reports and graphical displays enhance understanding of the source code, facilitating improvements in testability, understandability, and maintainability in line with MISRA Rules.
 LDRA static analysis tools also facilitates structural coverage analysis to ensure that software “testedness” is measured and maintained, as recommended by the MISRA Guidelines.

-MISRA rules compliance tools from LDRA
+MISRA Rules compliance checking tools from LDRA

 • The LDRA tool suite automates embedded software source code checking for conformance to any version of the MISRA language subsets.

-• LDRArules is a cost-effective, stand-alone rules checker independent from the LDRA tool suite.
+• LDRArules is a cost-effective, stand-alone Rules checker independent from the LDRA tool suite.
 It includes checks for conformance to most of the rules specified by MISRA language subsets.

 • The TBmisra module supplements TBvision or LDRArules to provide checking and reporting against a full set of MISRA rules as detailed in the LDRA compliance matrices.

-The LDRA MISRA C courses
+The LDRA MISRA C training courses

 LDRA has been a leader in software verification and requirements traceability tools for safety- and security-critical application development since 1975.
 LDRA’s experience and expertise helps guide standards committees across the world, and that same depth of knowledge provides outstanding learning opportunities for delegates across the critical embedded application sectors.